No Man's Sky: Leaked copies and pre-release review delays

 Two weeks before release, a Reddit user was able to purchase a leaked copy of the game for the PlayStation 4 from eBay for roughly $1,250, and started posting various videos of their experiences in the game.
-Other users claimed to have leaked copies, and began sharing their own gameplay videos.
+Other users claimed to have leaked copies and began sharing their own gameplay videos.
 Some of these reports included negative elements about the game, including frequent crashes and a much-shorter time to "complete" the game by reaching the centre of the virtual galaxy than Hello Games had claimed, leading many fans to express concern and frustration that the game might not be as good as they anticipated.
 In response, Murray asked people waiting for the game to avoid these spoilers, stating "We've spent years filling No Man's Sky with surprises.
 You've spent years waiting.
 Please don't spoil it for yourself."

 Some retailers broke the street date, as several players, including journalists at Kotaku and Polygon, streamed their starting playthroughs of the game starting from 5 August 2016.
 Polygon noted that Sony had not issued any review embargoes for the game at this point.
 Hello Games reset the servers for the game just prior to 9 August 2016 so as to give all players a clean slate.
-Prior to release, Sony requested sites to take down videos from early copies, citing that due to the nature of the game, they considered that Hello Games' vision of the game would only be met once a day-one patch was made available at release.
+Prior to release, Sony requested sites to take down videos from early copies, citing that due to the nature of the game, they considered that Hello Games's vision of the game would only be met once a day-one patch was made available at release.
 Some of these video takedowns had accidentally included users discussing the game but without using these pre-release footage videos, a situation that Murray and Sony worked to resolve.

 The day-one patch, which Hello Games had been at work at since the game went gold in July, altered several aspects of how the procedurally generated universe was created, such that existing saves from previous copies would no longer work.
 This patch removed an exploit that was observed by pre-release players that allowed them to complete the game much faster than anticipated.
 Commentators noted that the patch would substantially change the aspects of the game previously critiqued by aforementioned early players, and believed some of the changes were made specifically to address these concerns.